 Internal surge damage is rarely noticed because these events are typically not instantaneously damaging nor is the damage usually visual.

 The cumulative damage isn't noticed until the equipment or system is upset or fails.
 When the equipment fails, it’s usually premature failure - which means it could have been and should have been prevented.

 Stop surge related damage...

-Set yourself and your electronic protection design apart from the others and get real results.
+Set yourself and your electronic protection designs apart from the others.